sourcegraph/handbook/content/company-info-and-process/onboarding/glossary.md

 ### Server

 A computer (virtual or physical) that runs services and/or "serves information" to other computers.
 It could also refer to an instance of a computer program.
 There are several different kinds of servers (application server, web server, cloud server, etc.).

+### EAP

+Early Access Program: a software feature or product shared privately, most often with a small set of NDA’d customers.